Christopher-Andersen/Main-Engine-Control-System/README.md

 Assumtions:

-There will not be a foward and reverse input given in the same moment because the engine order telegraph (EOT) can only give one input at a time.
+There will not be a forward and reverse input given in the same moment because the engine order telegraph (EOT) can only give one input at a time.

 The system will initialize with the flywheel in state 000 (S0) or between 0-44 degrees for startup purposes only.
-After the system has been initalized, the digital flywheel will always record and remember its position.
+After the system has been initialized, the digital flywheel will always record and remember its position.

-During engine startup, the RPM input for the clock will run off a script with a set RPM increase for consistancy.
+During engine startup, the RPM input for the clock will run off a script with a set RPM increase for consistency.
 After engine startup the clock will be influenced by the actual RPM of the propulsion shaft in real time.

 ----------------------------------------------------------------------------------------------------------------